miyamok/reentrancy/README.md

 # Demonstrating the reentrancy vulnerability of smart contracts

 The objective of this project is two folds.
-The one is to demonstrate the reentrancy vulnerability of smart contract, and the second is to systematically detect a potential vulnerability of a solidity code through formal verification.
+The one is to demonstrate the reentrancy vulnerability of smart contracts, and the second is to systematically detect a potential vulnerability of a solidity code through formal verification.
 The solidity compiler solc has already equipped rich formal verification features due to model checkers and SMT solvers, but in order to carry out it for the reentrancy issue, a programmer has to be aware of such potential problems and explicitly put assertions in a source code, that surely requires skills for secure programming.
 For this project, we don't suppose that programmers have such skills, and I am going to offer a prototypical solution for them, so that they get a warning of a presence of potential reentrancy vulnerability in their code wihtout any prerequisite secure programming knowdledge.

 The rest of this document is organized as follows.
 We first review what the reentrancy problem is.
-Then secondly, we are going to see a running example of a vulnerable contract and an attacker contract.
-Thirdly, we see a couple of security tips to prevent the problem, and forthly, we apply formal verification to find that our contract is indeed vulnerable, where we also go through a minimal background of formal verification.
+There, we are going to see a running example of a vulnerable contract and an attacker contract, and a couple of security tips to prevent the problem.
+Then we apply a formal verification technique due to an SMT solver Z3 to find that our contract is indeed vulnerable and also that a secure programming workaround manages the security vulnerability.
+We also go through a minimal background of formal verification.

 The full source codes for this project is published on github.